acwints/stravawesome/README.md

 # StravAwesome

-A powerful dashboard for Strava athletes with custom analytics and goal-setting capabilities.
+A powerful dashboard companion for Strava athletes with custom analytics and goal-setting capabilities.

 ## Features